Soldier pleads guilty to manslaughter in death of girlfriend’s son

 RUSSELL COUNTY, Ala.
-(WRBL) — A man facing up to 20 years in prison if convicted guilty of manslaughter in Russell County entered a guilty plea Monday morning to avoid trial.
+(WRBL) — A man facing a lengthy prison sentence if convicted of manslaughter in Russell County entered a guilty plea Monday morning to avoid trial.

 Bryan Starr was facing charges related to the 2020 death of his girlfriend’s 5-year-old son, Austin Birdsey.